ArloysMacias/Arloys-Portfolio/README.md

 ### Features Left to Implement

 I would like to add the option of changing the language of the page to Spanish since this is my mother tongue.
 Likewise, it is my intention to add future projects I create in this portfoilo.
-I also would like to add or implement the necessary code to allow the user to send an email directly without opening the email service provider as well as provide information on what is happening at that time
+I also would like to add or implement the necessary code to allow the user to send an email directly without opening the email service provider as well as provide information on what is happening at that time.

 ## Technologies Used